One Recipe for a More Equal World: Mass Death

 You have the aspect of perpetuating this kind of inequality over time.
 If you have a high level of inequality, it’s more likely that parents will pass on those advantages to their children.
 In the long term, it might be seen as unfair if you live in a kind of social democracy—or meritocracy, if you will.

-You lay out pretty early in the book that the Four Horsemen—four phenomena, basically—have historically succeeded, in your estimation, in massively curtailing inequality.
-They are mass warfare, violent revolutions, state failure, and plagues/diseases/epidemics.
+You lay out pretty early in the book the Four Horsemen—four phenomena, basically—that have historically succeeded, in your estimation, in massively curtailing inequality.
+They are mass warfare, violent revolutions, state failure and plagues/diseases/epidemics.
 Can you explain the intellectual history of that concept—is it your own creation?

 How An 80s Arnold Schwarzenegger Film Predicted Our Future: